apache/pulsar/site2/docs/functions-cli.md

 ##### ConsumerConfig

+The following table outlines the nested fields and related arguments under the `inputSpecs` field.

 | Field Name           | Type                       | Related Command Argument   | Description|
 |----------------------|----------------------------|----------------------------|------------|
 | schemaType           | String                     | N/A                        | N/A |